Skip to contents

 • win_party.
 Party affiliation of winner.

 • popular_pct.
 Winner's share of popular vote.
-(Range is 0 to 1.)
+(A proportion.
+Range is 0 to 1.)

 • votes.
 Total votes cast in the election.